7dJx1qP/stash-userscripts/README.md

 Plugin settings aside from the server URL and server api key can be updated from within the Stash settings under the System tab:

 ![Settings page system tab](images/system-settings.png?raw=true "Settings page system tab")

-## WIP

-These userscripts rely on unreleased plugins not yet ready for public use and should be ignored for now.
-I only include them now for source control purposes:
-* Stash Performer YAML Details Linkify
-  * This assumes performer details contain a YAML document with urls and paths which is how I track my performer folders and multiple performer urls.
-There's an accompanying unreleased plugin for initializing all performer details this way as a standalone task and on performer creation.

 ## Developing